How much does it cost?

 Cost effective legal services

 We do not offer cheap legal services and believe that if a Will only costs £50 that is not enough.
-We offer cost effective legal services and undertake regular benchmarking which provides us with the assurance that our fees are competitive and fair.
+We offer a cost effective service and undertake regular benchmarking which provides us with the assurance that our fees are competitive and fair.

 We ask for payment in full at the end of a transaction except in executry matters when we may ask for an interim fee at the time we lodge the application in the Sheriff Court.

-For some of our legal services we offer discounts to the staff of the University of Edinburgh and Falkirk Council.
+For some of our legal services – Wills and Powers of Attorney – we offer a 10% discount to the staff of the University of Edinburgh.

 Free no obligation preliminary discussion